nhachem/stitchr/README.md

 * Input: DataSet Extractor → service to pull the (SQL) Transformer associated with the targeted DataSet
 * Logical SQL Parser → parses and extracts the dependencies from the Transformation function if any (uses the Spark SQL parser)
-* DAG Builder → builds the dependency set recursively down to all base DataSets (simple emi-naive transitive closure on the dependencies)
+* DAG Builder → builds the dependency set recursively down to all base DataSets (simple semi-naive transitive closure on the dependencies)
 * InitRuntimeDB Service → executes the instantiation of all dependencies as well as the target set as abstractions (DataFrames and Tables) in the Spark internal session-based DB
-* materilise2Target Service → physically materialising the target object in the associated target persistence container
+* materialise2Target Service → physically materialising the target object in the associated target persistence container
 * Catalog Query Service → interface api to the MDC to retrieve metadata about DataSets, DataSetPersistence and DataSetSchema among other services
 * Catalog Registration Service→ interface api to the MDC to register or update DataSets and other artifacts as they are created or modified